11 Best Wiki Software Tools in 2024

 Wiki software DokuWiki

 DokuWiki is another open-source, self-hosted, and free wiki software.
-In many ways, it's similar to MediaWiki, but while MediaWiki is primarily designed for building large and complicated wiki sites, DokuWiki is best suited for smaller wikis.
+In many ways, it's similar to MediaWiki, but while MediaWiki is primarily designed for building large and complicated wiki sites, DokuWiki is best suited for smaller wiki systems.
 DokuWiki is relatively simple to install and maintain.

 6. Wiki.js